You can convert floating-point MATLAB® code to fixed-point

 If the test file runs successfully, the simulation minimum and maximum values and the proposed types are displayed on the Variables tab.
 If you manually enter static ranges for a variable, the manually entered ranges take precedence over the simulation ranges.
 If you manually modify the proposed types by typing or using the histogram, the data types are locked so that the app cannot modify them.

 If the test file fails, the errors are displayed on the Simulation Output tab.

-Test files should exercise your algorithm over its full operating range.
-The quality of the proposed fixed-point data types depends on how well the test file covers the operating range of the algorithm with the desired accuracy.
+Test files must exercise your algorithm over its full operating range.
+The quality of the proposed fixed-point data types depends on how well the test file covers the operating range of the algorithm with the accuracy that you want.
 You can add test files and select to run more than one test file during the simulation.
 If you run multiple test files, the app merges the simulation results.